First, fewer people will get Personal Injury Protection (PIP) from your auto policy.

 Who do I expect my auto policy to provide PIP coverage to?

 If someone is depending on your auto policy’s PIP to cover the expenses they incur in an auto accident, make sure they’re either a named insured on your policy, or a resident relative of a named insured on your policy.
-Otherwise, your policy won’t provide PIP coverage for them.
+(Question 1 explains this in detail) Otherwise, your policy won’t provide PIP coverage for them.
 For example, if you have a fiancé with no auto policy move in with you, the fiancé won’t get PIP from your auto policy until you’re married.
+They need their own auto policy to pull PIP from in this case.
 It doesn’t matter how much in love you two are prior to the wedding!
-Remember: named insureds are listed on your policy and resident relatives are not.
-Make sure your resident relatives truly fit the insurance company’s definition of “resident relative”.
+Remember: Named insureds are listed on your policy and resident relatives may not be.
+Make sure your resident relatives truly fit the insurance company’s definition – there would discrepancies in each other’s interpretation.

 Why is the state changing minimum liability limits and enforcing a “recommended” limit?

-Liability coverage is your “lawsuit coverage” from auto accidents.
+Liability coverage is your “lawsuit protection” should an auto accident occur.
 Prior to No-Fault Reform, there was no need to sue someone for medical costs.
-The auto policy of the vehicle owner or the State of Michigan would cover the costs.
-After No-Fault Reform there will be more people not covered by unlimited PIP, and they could find themselves in a tough spot financially and need to sue you to get their medical expenses paid.
+The auto policy of the vehicle owner, another household member’s policy or the State of Michigan would cover the costs.
+After No-Fault Reform there will be many more people not covered by Unlimited PIP, and they could find themselves in a tough spot financially and need to sue you to get their medical expenses paid.
 The State of Michigan has made it easier to sue for these costs.
-You need to re-visit your liability limits to better protect yourself from lawsuits from people who chose to give up their unlimited PIP.
+You need to re-visit your liability limits to better protect yourself from lawsuits from people who chose to give up their Unlimited PIP coverage.
 An umbrella policy could be the best way to increase your liability coverage.
 We recommend getting the highest liability limits you can get on your auto policy and purchasing at least a $1,000,000 umbrella.
+(You can learn more about this by reading our blog on the importance of having an Umbrella policy)

 Start paying attention to the MAIL coming from your INSURANCE company and your AGENT

 Some people throw away mail from the insurance company – especially people who pay annually.
-If they get mail prior to their renewal, they figure its junk mail or someone trying to sell them something.
-The insurance company will be sending you a seven page form to complete that documents your decisions on PIP and liability.
+Some skim over the emails from their Insurance Agents.
+Stop doing this.
+If you get mail prior to your renewal, you figure its junk mail or someone trying to sell you something.
+Not always!
+The insurance company will be sending you a ‘Pre-Renewal Packet’ which will contain information for you to complete that document your decisions on PIP and Liability.
 If you aren’t 100% sure you understand what’s on these forms, reach out to your insurance agent for a chat.
-A bad assumption on how these forms work could cost you big if you’re injured in an auto accident!
+(We have a blog post regarding your No-Fault Auto Renewal Paperwork that goes more in-depth about these options.)
+An uninformed decision on how these forms work could cost you your financial security should you or your family members be seriously injured in an auto accident!

 Uninsured and Underinsured Motorists coverage covers YOU when you’re injured in an auto accident by someone who has no insurance or has state minimum liability limits that aren’t high enough to cover your medical expenses.

-Prior to no-fault reform, when so many of us had access to unlimited Personal Injury Protection (PIP) benefits, the need to sue someone for expenses from an auto accident was mostly focused on wage loss if someone was unable to work or do their job after the accident.
+Prior to No-Fault Reform, so many of us had access to Unlimited Personal Injury Protection (PIP) benefits, so the need to sue someone else for expenses from an auto accident was mostly focused on wage loss if someone was unable to work or do their job after the accident.
 If you needed to sue someone, the defending party’s auto policy’s liability coverage would be triggered and provide them with legal defense and awarded damages up to the liability limit on their auto policy.

-After no-fault reform, we won’t all have unlimited PIP.
-If you choose to give up unlimited PIP coverage, you’ve increased the odds that you’ll have medical expenses from an auto accident that aren’t covered by your auto policy’s PIP or your personal health policy.
-In this situation, you might need to find yourself an attorney and sue the owners of the vehicles involved in the accident.
-If the other drivers involved in the accident have no insurance or insurance with low liability limits, your un/underinsured motorists coverage could help you out and pay you on their behalf.
+After No-Fault Reform, we get to choose our medical limit.
+We may not all choose to keep Unlimited PIP.
+By choosing to give up Unlimited PIP coverage, you’ve increased the odds that you’ll have medical expenses from an auto accident that aren’t covered by your own auto policy’s PIP or your personal health policy.
+In this situation, you would find an attorney and sue the owner(s) of the vehicle(s) involved in the accident.
+If the other driver involved in the accident has no insurance *or* insurance with low liability limits, *your* Uninsured/Underinsured Motorists coverage could help pay *you* on their behalf.

-PIP pays for so much more than “medical costs.”
+No. PIP pays for so much more than “medical” costs!

-- A statement that the plan covers medical costs from auto accident injuries
+- A statement that the plan specifically covers medical costs from auto accident injuries

-Then you’ll need to find out how your co-pays work, all annual deductibles, out of network charges and other limitations.
-Consider creating a “rainy day fund” to pay for the out-of-pocket expenses you’ll be taking on that unlimited PIP would have covered for you.
+If opting out, to assure proper protection, you will want to find out how your co-pays work, all annual deductibles, out of network charges and other limitations PRIOR to having an auto accident.
+To help offset any costs that *may* occur, we advise you to consider creating a “rainy day fund” to pay for the out-of-pocket expenses you may be responsible for.
+As stated in previous questions, Unlimited PIP would have covered all and any necessary expenses for the life of your injuries and needed care.

-It used to be that your PIP coverage “followed the car and driver” – not any more.
+Prior to No-Fault Auto Reform your PIP coverage “followed the car and driver”.
+Not anymore.

-For someone to receive PIP benefits from your auto policy (on which you appear as a “named insured”), they need to be your spouse or your “resident relative” on the day of the accident.
-Resident relatives don’t appear on the auto policy or on your insurance application.
-You need to make sure your resident relatives would pass the insurance company’s “test” for resident relative status.
-Stop making assumptions and call your agent about this!
+For someone to receive PIP benefits from your auto policy (on which you appear as a “named insured”), they need to be your spouse (who resides in your household) or your “resident relative” on the day of the accident.
+Resident relatives may not always appear on your auto policy or on your insurance application.
+We ask that you speak to one of our agents to discuss who is in your home (part-time or full-time) to assure proper coverage will extend at the time of the accident.
+Making assumptions could cost you and your family your financial security!

-When we all had mandatory unlimited PIP coverage, our own policies paid our medical expenses from auto accidents.
+The decision was made due to the new medical options…when we all had mandatory Unlimited PIP coverage; our own policies paid our medical expenses from auto accidents.

-People who choose to give up unlimited PIP will be relying on health insurance plans that will leave them with uncovered medical expenses – forcing them to hire an attorney and sue at-fault parties (assuming there are any to sue).
-The legal system can’t get people’s bills paid unless the people being sued can defend themselves in court and pay awarded damages.
-Our auto policy’s liability coverage provides legal defense and pays awarded damages up to the limit of liability we purchased.
-The odds of being sued from an auto accident are going up, and the state wants us to be prepared!
+People who choose to give up their Unlimited PIP (Personal Injury Protection) coverage will be relying on their own health insurance plans that *could* leave them with uncovered medical expenses.
+This may force more people to hire an attorney and sue the at-fault parties (assuming there are any to sue).
+The legal system can’t get your medical expenses paid unless the people being sued can defend themselves in court and pay awarded damages.
+Your auto policy’s liability coverage provides legal defense and pays awarded damages up to the limit of liability you purchased.
+The odds of being sued from an auto accident are going up, and the state wants us to be prepared.
+Our agency recommends purchasing the highest liability limits your insurance company has to offer – along with an added layer of lawsuit protection that comes from an Umbrella policy!